voldien/jhpm/README.md

 jhpm ( Java hpm) is a wrapper library of the hpm library for using it in the Java languages.

-The project consists of declared java classes and the JNI code for implementation the mapping between the c code and the java methods.
+The project consists of declared java classes and the JNI code for implementing of the mapping between the c code and the java methods.

 # Motivation #